96-Deepak/reviewscraper/README.md

 # reviewscraper
-this is my deployment app
+This is the Filpkart Review Scrapper